-Contributed by Jens Hoffmann
+Contributed by feature reporter Jens Hoffmann

-It occupies a terraced site on the slope of a hill on the banks of the river Duoro.
+The hotel delights its guests with an impressive location; a terraced site on the slope of a hill on the banks of the river Duoro.

-The hotel has numerous references to its great history and location in the historic heart of Vila Nova de Gaia next to the ancient ‘lodges’ where Port houses have aged their wines for over three centuries.
+The hotel has numerous references to its great history in the heart of “Vila Nova de Gaia” next to the ancient ‘lodges’ where Port houses have aged their wines for over three centuries.

 In 1756, the port wine producing Douro region was established.

+During the rule of the Marquês de Pombal, an association was founded to guarantee the quality of the portwine which became very popular in England.
 By law merchants were permitted to import the portwine at a low duty, while war with France deprived English wine drinkers of French wine.
 The long trip to England often resulted in spoiled wine; the fortification of the wine was introduced to improve the shipping and shelf-life of the wine for its journey.

 The British involvement grew so strong that they formed a trade association that became a gentlemen’s club and at dinners they use portwine to toast the Queen.

-So the Yeatman is a first class hotel in the Douro Valley, a Relais & Châteaux property which helped establish this beautiful region as a destination for luxury wine tourism.
+The Yeatman is a first class hotel in the Douro Valley, a Relais & Châteaux property which helped establish this beautiful region as a destination for luxury wine tourism.